 Novak Djokovic (10 titles)

-The only man to have won titles in double digits in men’s singles at the Australian Open (Amateur Era and Open Era combined), Novak Djokovic has been at his supreme best Down Under over the years.
-His dominance can be evidenced from the fact that the second best on this list is Roger Federer with just 6 titles to his name.
+The only man to have won titles in double digits, (Amateur Era and Open Era combined), Novak Djokovic holds the record of most Australian Open titles.
+His dominance can be evidenced by the fact that the second-best on this list is Roger Federer with just 6 titles to his name.
 The Serb has conquered Melbourne in 2008, 11, 12, 13, 15, 16, 19, 20, 21 and 23.

-Honourable mention also goes to 4 other names which were not able to make the cut in the top-10 list despite winning 2 singles Grand Slams at the Australian Open.
+Honorable mention also goes to 4 other names who aren’t in the top-10 list despite winning 2 singles Grand Slams at the Australian Open.
 These names include legendary players like Jim Courier (1992-93), Borris Becker (1991, 96), Pete Sampras (1994, 97) and Rafael Nadal (2009, 22).

-Also Read: Top 10 Richest ATP Players as per Net Worth in 2023
+Also Read: Top 10 Richest ATP Players as per Net Worth